Negative immersions for one-relator groups: Introduction

 Taken together, Theorems \ref{thm: Negative immersions} and \ref{thm: k-free} imply that one-relator groups with negative immersions have a similar subgroup structure to hyperbolic groups.

 \begin{corollary} Let $w$ be an element of a free group ${\FF}$.
-If the one-relator group $\GG={\FF}/\ncl{w}$ has negative immersions then $\GG$ doesn't contain any Baumslag--Solitar groups and any abelian subgroup of $\GG$ is locally cyclic. \end{corollary}
+If the one-relator group $\GG={\FF}/\ncl{w}$ has negative immersions then $\GG$ doesn't contain any Baumslag--Solitar groups and any finitely generated abelian subgroup of $\GG$ is {cyclic}. \end{corollary}

 A famous question in geometric group theory asks whether or not a group with a finite classifying space and without Baumslag--Solitar subgroups must be hyperbolic \cite[Question 1.1]{bestvina_questions_????}.
 Lyndon's identity theorem implies that presentation complexes of torsion-free one-relator groups are classifying spaces, so in light of Corollary \ref{cor: Subgroups of NI groups}, the case of one-relator groups with negative immersions is of immediate interest.